If you’ve led worship at a conference, wow! People don’t need warming up, they turn up hot!

 Yes, it means we need to set up and set down every week but the new location instantly triggered forward momentum and now we have to keep fighting to sustain that to take our people forward.

 Our language is the final tool in our creativity toolbox.
 God spoke the heavens into being with words, words are powerful and we live in a voice-activated world.

 Words can create momentum in our ministries if we use them right in casting the church’s vision, preaching the life-giving Word of God, bringing correction or encouraging a leader.

-For more the the power of language I recommend you make Leadership Axioms by Pastor Bill Hybels your next read.
+For more on the power of language, I recommend you make Leadership Axioms by Pastor Bill Hybels your next read.

 We’ve covered a lot of ground in just a few paragraphs…

 maybe I should have written and expanded these three in individual posts but I hope these help all the same!

 I hope you leverage these three things to increase people’s faith levels and expectations in your church and generate forward momentum in your ministry.